nisheed75/RoboND-Kinematics-Project/writeup.md

 ```
 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-The inverse kinematics problem was resolved analytically by dividing the problem in two parts: <br>
+The inverse kinematics problem was resolved analytically by dividing the problem into two parts: <br>
 1. Find the first 3 joint angles (counting from the base) from the pose position and
 1. Find the remaining 3 wrist joint angles from the pose orientation.